The Dow Academy Difference

 - Recycle your old desktop and laptop computers for use in our Rebuild-a-Desktop and Rebuild-a-Laptop programs.
 Each term the students need more machines to work on and each student keeps the laptop they have fixed.
 Click here.

-- Become a TDA Tech Series ® instructor.
+- Become a TDA Tech Series® mentor.
 Click here to tell us more about what skill you would like to share with students in person or virtually.

 The TDA Fellowship